ruggeri/tech-notes/randos/automotive/engines/02c-v-twin.md

   - This should shake back-and-forward alone the line that is 45deg from each cylinder.
 - Secondary rotational balance
-  - Again, since the cylinders are almost int he same plane, we do not expect a rotational imbalance.
+  - Again, since the cylinders are almost in the same plane, we do not expect a rotational imbalance.

 ## Counterweight Balancing